Axemortal/CS341---Computer-Graphics/Project/Reports/Final/final.md

 <p style="text-align: center;"><em>Components of Worley Texture (Left to Right: Pure Worley Noise, Distorted Worley Noise, Glitchy Distortions)</em></p>

+1. **Worley Noise**: This procedural texture is generated using a fragment shader that produces animated Worley noise (a cellular noise pattern) and enhances it with glitchy color distortions and dynamic visual effects.
+The shader first calculates Worley noise by scattering pseudo-random feature points in a grid and computing the minimum squared distance from each fragment to these points.
+Multiple layers of this noise—scaled and offset differently—are composed and non-linearly combined using nested sqrt functions to add complexity and richness to the pattern.

+   To stylise the output, the shader applies UV distortions (based on sine waves and time) and blends two base colors (a pink and a blue) based on the Worley value.
+Additionally, glitchy RGB bands and fast vertical stripes modulate the final look, creating a techno-organic, vibrant visual suitable for cyberpunk elements like animated billboards or energy fields.
+This texture is rendered to a framebuffer using a full-screen quad and a WebGL pipeline set up in the WorleyShaderRenderer class, allowing it to be dynamically updated each frame using time, scale, and camera offsets.

 <div style="display: flex; justify-content: center; align-items: center; gap: 0px;">
   <video src="videos/zippyfullbloom.mp4" width="200" autoplay loop muted></video>
   <video src="videos/zippy.mp4" width="200" alt="Worley Texture" autoplay loop muted></video>